 School/District Performance: Indicates the number of students with a valid, reportable score at the organization level for the grade and subject combination of the report.
 Only students who received a score on the MCA are included; students who did not complete or attempt the test are not included.
+For a valid score, a student must respond to 90% or more of the items on the test.
+Students responding to fewer than 90% of the items will not receive a score.
+Refer to Chapter 6 of the Procedures Manual (PearsonAccess Next > Resources & Training > Policies and Procedures) for more detail about valid score rules.

-View the Achievement Level Descriptors for reading, mathematics, and science on the Testing 1, 2, 3 website.
-(Testing 1, 2, 3 site > Plan and Teach > Success Criteria)
+View the Achievement Level Descriptors (ALDs) for

+reading, mathematics, and science on the Testing 1, 2, 3 website.
+(Testing 1, 2, 3 site > Plan and Teach > Success Criteria).
+The ALDs describe the four levels of achievement specific to grade-level for the statewide assessments, based on the standards.